-[For additional information on the Merritt Writing Program at UC Merced, please visit their website.]
+For additional information on the Merritt Writing Program at UC Merced, please visit the program's website.

 Program Learning Outcomes